leodevbro/gmail-mbox-stats/README.md

 ## Textual instruction:

-- Download Gmail data from Google Takeout (Preferably select 'Include all messages in Mail', it will include all mail, not just inbox or just outbox/spam/archive).
+- Download Gmail data from <a href="https://takeout.google.com/" target="_blank">Google Takeout</a> (Preferably select 'Include all messages in Mail', it will include all mail, not just inbox or just outbox/spam/archive).
 If your mailbox has 100K mails, the downloaded data can be 10 GB or more.
 So, be ready to deal with a large file.
 If it is too large, it may not be a single archive file, but multipart archive files, like split-files of ZIP.

 - Extract MBOX file from the Gmail data archive.

+- Make sure you have installed <a href="https://nodejs.org/" target="_blank">NodeJS</a>.
+It is available for Windows, Mac and also Linux.

 - Open terminal (preferably in the same folder where MBOX file is located) and run the command with this syntax:<br />
   `npx gmail-mbox-stats mymail="<your email address>" mboxpath="<mbox file path>"`